samo4/node-nisa32/README.md

 # node-nisa32

+*This project was superseded by node-nisa*
+The problem was that in order to implement SRQ events, the list of all connection objects needed to be maintained.

 nisa32 is another prototype for using VISA  library in node.js.
 This is a wrapper for visa32.dll (in your system32 folder).